 Surrounded by gorgeous gardens, the 400-year-old castle is a surprisingly-manageable 24 rooms decorated in marble, gold, silver, and brocade fabrics.
 Cherubs dance across the ceilings and forest scenes decorate the walls while giant silver lions guard the ancient thrones.
 Downstairs, the Crown Jewels are really the star of the show.
 Dating from the king’s coronation in 1596, the crown made of seven pounds of solid gold and precious stones is really a sight to behold.

-Enjoy a morning at the Botanical Garden
+Stroll the Botanical Garden

-For nearly 150 years, the University of Copenhagen Botanical Garden has offered over 10 hectares of green spaces and gardens in the heart of Copenhagen.
+For nearly 150 years, the University of Copenhagen Botanical Garden has offered over 10 hectares of green spaces and gardens in the heart of the city.
 With over 13,000 plants, from all over the world, the garden is a perfect place to relax on a summer day.

 Explore Freetown Christiania

 Today, 850 adults and children call Christiania home.
 They have built houses and turned old army warehouses into cafes, art galleries, and even a school.
 There is art and sculpture everywhere.
 Residents police themselves and even allow the infamous area called “Pusher Street” where marijuana dealers pedal their wares.

-Christiansborg is also used for important royal ceremonies and meetings and, in many ways, maintains the grandeur of a palace with features like the Throne Room and the Great Hall, which displays spectacular tapestries showing the 1000-year history of Denmark.
+Christiansborg is also used for important royal ceremonies and meetings.
+In many ways, it maintains the grandeur of a palace with features like the Throne Room and the Great Hall, which displays spectacular tapestries showing the 1000-year history of Denmark.

 One of Christiansborg Palace’s most remarkable features lies below ground—the ruins of the palace.
 Rebuilt multiple times, the current Palace sits on the foundations of a building (Absalon’s Castle) that date from 1167, a small part of which can still be seen.
 There are also later ruins of towers and the palace that burned, which was completed in 1754.

-Watch the Changing of the Guard
+Watch the changing of the guard

 At the center of Amalienborg Palace is a courtyard which is occupied by a massive statue of King Frederik V on horseback.
 Time your visit around noon, if you can.
 That’s when the royal soldiers—in their midnight blue uniforms and bearskin helmets—perform the Changing of the Guard ritual.
 When the Queen is in residence, they are accompanied by a marching band.

-Be a kid again at Tivoli Gardens
+Play at Tivoli Gardens